 ARB USA MT64 Product Launch Video – Shot & Produced by TrailCo.org – An Overland Marketing Company

-Competition in the marketplace really benefits us as consumers.
-It drives companies to constantly innovate and improve upon their products.
 As OME’s first entry into the mid-range suspension market, I think they knocked it out of the park with the MT64.
-It’s a solid option in the sea of premium shock options.
+It’s a great choice in the sea of premium shock options.

 For you early adopters, there shouldn’t be any concern about this being a new product.
 OME took the best parts of their Nitrocharger and BP-51 kits to create a shock that more than meets the needs of the majority of customers.
 Will they be 100% perfect for everyone?
 Probably not, but that’s pretty much impossible for any off-the-shelf product.